0 Comment

 Top 10 Reasons for Customizing an Employee Recognition Program

-Organizations should tailor their employee rewards and recognition programs based on the needs of their business and their workforce for greater effectiveness.
+Organizations should tailor their employee rewards and recognition programs based on their business and workforce needs for greater effectiveness.
 There are several reasons for customizing an employee recognition program – a one-size-fits-all approach would never work.

 Integrate Reward and Recognition with Innovation Efforts